Policies

 AI (Artificial Intelligence) Policy

-We at Writing Waves reserve the right to refuse publishing works that demonstrate the use of generative AI.
-Prior to being sent to the editorial team, all submissions will have been passed through an AI detector as a preventative measure.
+We at Writing Waves reserve the right to refuse publishing works that demonstrate the use of generative AI beyond basic grammar support and/or spell-checking.
+Prior to being sent to the editorial team, all submissions will have been passed through AI detection software as a preventative measure.
 While the use of AI as a tool to assist the creator is acceptable, AI that generates content rather than transcribing or editing content will not be accepted.